Smart Orbiter v3.0 summary

 EMI

-interference and ESD protection for all inputs and outputs
+interference and ESD protection an all inputs and outputs

 4.3 Pinout definition